 The Tactics Apple Uses For Tax Avoidance

 Every time Apple has stated that it has always played by the rules and has paid taxes to the Government as per the laws.
 In fact, it considers itself the largest taxpayer in the world.
 This is somewhat true, in 2017, Apple stated that it had paid over $35 billion dollars in the last three years.
 However, that amount wasn’t able to make even a small dent in the revenue of Cook’s led multinational company.
 How?

 Well, the strategy is to transfer their profit, obtain domestically to Tax Haven countries.
 Apple uses Ireland and Luxembourg as its ‘Haven’ to get away from paying the lump sum.

-The US tax system doesn’t put taxes on the profit obtained from the multinational company’s foreign subsidiaries unless they are transferred to the parent company as dividends.
-Which is, while comparing with the foreign country taxes, is way much higher.
+Before 2017, the US tax system doesn’t put taxes on the profit obtained from the multinational company’s foreign subsidiaries unless they are transferred to the parent company as dividends (changed in 2017).
+Which is, while compared with the foreign country taxes, is way much higher.

 There is a term called ‘Deferred Tax’, which means the income tax that a company will pay in the near future instead of paying immediately, which might be a big shock to the bank balance.

 Apple has taken that advantage by transferring over 70% of its domestically obtained profit to the tax haven, thus putting those profits in the deferred tax category of the company.